sasabosnic/rgz/ref/mp.md

 # Mischa says...

-<p class="quote">&#8220;I am Mischa Peters.
-I am running a hosting
+<p class="f3 lh-title ni">&#8220;I am Mischa Peters.
+I am running
-and co-locating company out of Amsterdam as a out-of-hand hobby, recently kicking off OpenBSD Amsterdam, and my $dayjob is leading a team of Systems Engineers for a security startup.</p>
+a hosting and co-locating company out of Amsterdam as a out-of-hand hobby, recently kicking off OpenBSD Amsterdam, and my $dayjob is leading a team of Systems Engineers for a security startup.</p>

 Roman and I got to know each other on Twitter in early 2017 and bonded quickly due to common interests in technology, OpenBSD, and